 Overall Damage to the House

 Initially, the leakage may be a minor one and restricted to a small area.
 However, if left unrepaired, it will worsen with time.
 Think of it like a toothache, if you will.
-The reasons behind a leaking pipe are many, one of which is age.
+The reasons behind a leaking pipe are many, biggest of it highlighted by Benjamin Franklin Plumbing San Jose is age.
 Over time, it could develop cracks externally or internally because of uneven temperature.
 One of the weakest parts of a building system is the joints.
 Water will seep through them quickly, resulting in a flooded area quicker than you might.
 It could also lead to toxic molds, discoloration of walls, and peeling of wallpapers.
 The worst that could happen is weakening the building’s foundation, leading to its total collapse.

 It is estimated that water leaks in households cause a loss of almost 10,000 gallons of water each year.
 Some common leaks in houses are in areas like a showerhead, dripping faucet, below the sink, water heater base, ceilings, and around the toilet.
 If you have a water tank because of an irregular water supply, a leak will make the motor work more challenging to fill the tank, while the pressure will be considerably weaker.
 Over time, the amount of wastage will increase.
 There is also an ethical dimension attached to this since water is a precious commodity, and wasting it is harmful to the environment.